PhantomX/chinforpms/README.md

 > Most packages can be found in this [COPR repository](https://copr.fedorainfracloud.org/coprs/phantomx/chinforpms), except for those not allowed.

+> Builds are tested with current stable Fedora release.
+Rawhide have very limited support and older releases don't have none.

 >_Before use, remember that **YOU ARE AT YOUR OWN RISK**!
 Don't blame me if your
 >system explodes or suffer any other bad things._